Q&A: Help to Buy mortgage scheme

 Not all mortgage seekers will be able to sign up, and those who do will still have to go through "rigorous" affordability checks by their lender.

 The first phase started in April 2013 in England.
-This sees the government offering a 20% equity loan to buyers of newly-built properties.
+This saw the government offering a 20% equity loan to buyers of newly-built properties.
 These buyers must offer a 5% deposit.
+When the property is sold, the government reclaims its loan.
+So if the value of the property has gone up, the government will make a profit.

 A similar scheme began in Scotland at the end of September 2013, and another scheme for houses of up to £300,000 began in Wales in January 2014.
 The Scottish scheme only covers properties up to the value of £400,000, whereas the English scheme covers properties up to the value of £600,000.

-In March 2014, George Osborne announced that the equity loan scheme in England would be extended to 2020.
-It had been due to end in December 2016.
+In November 2015 George Osborne announced that the equity loan scheme in England would be extended to 2021.
+Originally it had been due to end in December 2016.

 Lenders can sign up to the Help to Buy scheme and pay a fee to the government, which will provide a seven-year taxpayer guarantee covering 15% of the loan value.
 That guarantee can be called in if the borrower defaults.

-It is available for properties sold for up to £600,000 in the UK.
+It is available for all properties - not just new ones - sold for up to £600,000 in the UK.
 The scheme is expected to continue for three years, and has not been extended.

 Is there a chance of a return of irresponsible lending?